Or did we?

 Imagine sisters called Madeline and Madison?
 A brother-sister pair named Jordan and Georgia?
 Twins Miley and Myla?

 Yes, there have surely been twin sisters called Cara and Tara.
 But most parents – and siblings – would find it a bit too matched.

 And yet, this is trickier than it sounds.
 Timothy and James, Jeffrey and Stephanie and, of course, Benjamin and Jennifer all end up rhyming if you use the most common diminutives.

-Jackson and Jonathan are close, but probably on the right side of the line, while Jack and John don’t pass the test.
+Jackson and Jonathan are close, but probably on the right side of the line.
+Jack and John, though?
+That seems a little too close.

-And so I’d love to know: what choices have you had to reject because they’re just too close to your an older child’s name?
+What choices have you had to reject because they’re just too close to your an older child’s name?

 First published on December 10, 2009, this post was revised and re-published on January 19, 2022.